TromboneScott/Oscars/README.txt

 Update the link in ../index.html to point to current year

-Check the ballots as the come in and fix any names where they didn't capitalize properly direclty in the Google Sheet that the Google Form is using to collect the data.
+Check the ballots as they come in and fix any names where they didn't capitalize properly direclty in the Google Sheet that the Google Form is using to collect the data.
 Either restart the batch or just wait until a new ballot is entered

 --- After contest deadline for entering guesses